I’m setting up my Thinkpad with Arch Linux and full-disk encryption.

 Have you tried rolling back the kernel or installing and running linux-lts? — monotykamary

-The LTS kernel should be more stable so I'll try applying this piece of advice.
-If the errors vanish, it'll mean that the bleeding edge kernel was the cause.
+The LTS kernel should be more stable so I try applying this piece of advice.

 pacman -S linux-lts